Weathering steel: Disadvantages

 Using weathering steel in construction presents several challenges.
 Ensuring that weld-points weather at the same rate as the other materials may require special welding techniques or material.
-Weathering steel is not rust-proof in itself: if water is allowed to accumulate on the surface of the steel, it will experience a higher corrosion rate, so provision for drainage must be made.
+Weathering steel is not rustproof in itself: if water is allowed to accumulate on the surface of the steel, it will experience a higher corrosion rate, so provision for drainage must be made.
+According to the NTSB, lack of drainage is what ultimately led to the Collapse of the Fern Hollow Bridge.
 Weathering steel is sensitive to humid subtropical climates, and in such environments it is possible that the protective patina may not stabilize but instead continue to corrode.
-For example, the former Omni Coliseum, built in 1972 in Atlanta, never stopped rusting and eventually large holes appeared in the structure.
+For example, the former Omni Coliseum, built in 1972 in Atlanta, never stopped rusting, and eventually large holes appeared in the structure.
 This was a major factor in the decision to demolish it just 25 years after construction.
 The same thing can happen in environments laden with sea salt.
 Hawaii's Aloha Stadium, built in 1975, is one example of this.
 Weathering steel's normal surface weathering can also lead to rust stains on nearby surfaces.

 The rate at which some weathering steels form the desired patina varies strongly with the presence of atmospheric pollutants which catalyze corrosion.
 While the process is generally successful in large urban centers, the weathering rate is much slower in more rural environments.
-Uris Hall, a social sciences building on Cornell University's main campus in Ithaca, a small town in Upstate New York, did not achieve the predicted surface finish on its Bethlehem Steel Mayari-R weathering steel framing within the predicted time.
+Uris Hall, a social sciences building on Cornell University's main campus in Ithaca, a small city in Upstate New York, did not achieve the predicted surface finish on its Bethlehem Steel Mayari-R weathering steel framing within the predicted time.
 Rainwater runoff from the slowly rusting steel stained the numerous large windows and increased maintenance costs.
 Corrosion without the formation of a protective layer apparently led to the need for emergency structural reinforcement and galvanizing in 1974, less than two years after opening.

 The U.S. Steel Tower in Pittsburgh, Pennsylvania, was constructed by U.S. Steel in part to showcase COR-TEN steel.
 The initial weathering of the material resulted in a discoloration, known as "bleeding" or "runoff", of the surrounding city sidewalks and nearby buildings.
 A cleanup effort was orchestrated by the corporation once weathering was complete to clean the markings.
 A few of the nearby sidewalks were left uncleaned, and remain a rust color.
 This problem has been reduced in newer formulations of weathering steel.
 Staining can be prevented if the structure can be designed so that water does not drain from the steel onto concrete where stains would be visible.